ruboerner/FEMT2D/README.md

 ```
 The last two statements originate from the componentwise evaluation of Maxwell's curl equation
 $$\nabla \times \mathbf E = -i\omega\mu \mathbf H.$$
-Note that `FEtoolbox` is able to incorporate inhomogenous magnetic permeabilities, which are taken into account in the forming of `fem.Q.QeHy` and `fem.Q.QeHz` when calling `getQ`.
+Note that `FEMT2D` is able to incorporate inhomogenous magnetic permeabilities, which are taken into account in the forming of `fem.Q.QeHy` and `fem.Q.QeHz` when calling `getQ`.

 ### Visualization of the results